PHDevBR/PHDevBR/README.md

 - 👋 Hi, I’m Ulrich
-- 👀 I’m interested in Go, Dart and Javascript
+- 👀 I’m interested in Go, Dart and Java
 - 🌱 I’m currently learning and developing with Flutter
 - 🇧🇷
 <div>